âś•

 By Ben Rosenfield

 The decision to go to Taxco wasn't planned, not in the way that a sensible person might plan.
-It started over an evening's scotch, my friend Mark and I talking about quiet, hidden places.

-He had just come back from a whirlwind tour of chaotic cities, the kind where you are drowned out by noise and lights until you’re nearly lost.
 I was craving something different—something slow and deliberate.
 Somewhere I could hear my thoughts, somewhere that still echoed with an old-world charm.
 Mark leaned back, a grin forming, and told me about Taxco—a town tucked into the folds of mountains, untouched, he said.
 A town clinging to the hillsides like it belongs to another world.
 And so, we set our sights on it.

-Two weeks later, we were on a bus from Mexico City, winding upwards until Taxco came into view, shining under the Mexican sun like a prize hidden away for centuries.
 I didn't just want to see Taxco; I wanted to feel it, live it.
 This was a place with a story, and I was here to find my own chapter within its ancient narrative.

 The story of Taxco began to unfold almost immediately.
 A tale flickers in its history about conquest, discovery, and the pursuit of something precious.
 Long ago, the conquistador Hernán Cortés roamed these lands, searching not only for gold but for something beyond, a fabled city of Copala.
 But for many of us today, the “golden city” holds a different meaning.
 What draws us here, centuries later, is something far more elusive—a journey inward, towards connection and the quiet beauty of Taxco.